Home » Fundamental Analysis

 Yet, over the past decade there has been quite little proof that the interest rate parity theory is working.
 In countries where interest rates are high currencies appreciate, because the respective central bank aims to cool an overheating economy by hiking rates.
 Thus, the effect on currencies has nothing to do with arbitrage.

-What factors do influence the Foreign Exchange market in a short term?
+What factors do influence the Foreign Exchange market in the short term?

 Short-term moves in the Forex market are usually influenced by the release of key macro data from major economies worldwide.
-Those data prints are usually paid close attention to by both fundamentalists and technicians.
+Usually, both fundamentalists and technicians tend to pay close attention to those data prints.
 Since important macroeconomic reports induce high volatility and lead to sudden and wide spikes in prices, technicians favoring range trading will usually not take any action at the time around the data release.
 At the same time, technical breakout traders will usually favor such market conditions, while taking advantage of the high volatility and large price swings.

 Generally, the economic reports released from the United States tend to have the most considerable impact on Forex pairs.
 It is so because of the US Dollar’s status as reserve currency and the United States’ status as the biggest economy worldwide.
 The US is also a major importer and exporter of a range of items such as finished products, raw materials as well as a range of services.